angushyx/Restaurant-Express/README.md

 # Restaurant List

-## Project picture
+## Pictures
 ![image](https://github.com/angushyx/Restaurant-Express/blob/main/public/image/hmoePage.png?raw=true)
 ![image](https://github.com/angushyx/Restaurant-Express/blob/main/public/image/loginPage.png?raw=true)

 ## Features
+:star2: Shows all restaurants in homepage.
+:star2: Click for further information of each restaurant.
+:star2: Search restaurants by keywords(Use comma to separate keywords).
+:star2: Sort restaurants by name, category, location or rating.
+:star2: Add, edit, delete restaurants if needed.
+:star2: Click to get google map of the restaurant.
+:star2: Support MongoDB to manage data.

 ### homePage
 - searching restaurants by name and category
 - click on the desired restaurant to view detailed information
-- click on login botton to login page
+- click on login button to login page
 ### restaurant detail page
 - show detail of the restaurant
 - link restaurant location to google map